zzdjk6/Groot/README.md

 SS_DEFAULT_ADMIN_USERNAME="admin" # your admin username
 SS_DEFAULT_ADMIN_PASSWORD="admin" # your admin password

-# Blow can be igonred for now
+# Blow can be ignored for now
 #JWT_PREFIX=<YOUR_PREFIX>
 #JWT_SIGNER_KEY=<YOUR_SIGNER_KEY>
 ```